 In late April 2014, researchers from the Carnegie Mellon University Software Engineering Institute and Codenomicon, one of the cybersecurity organizations that discovered the Heartbleed vulnerability, participated in a panel to discuss Heartbleed and strategies for preventing future vulnerabilities.
 During the panel discussion, we did not have enough time to address all of the questions from our audience, so we transcribed the questions and panel members wrote responses.
 This blog posting presents questions asked by audience members during the Heartbleed webinar and the answers developed by our researchers.
-(If you would like to view the entire webinar, click here.)
+(This webinar is no longer available.)

 I have been a software vulnerability analyst with the CERT Coordination Center (CERT/CC) since 2004 with a focus on web browser technologies, ActiveX, and fuzzing.
 In addition to myself, answers to audience questions from the Heartbleed panel discussion are provided by: